napari/docs/docs/naps/7-key-binding-dispatch.md

 When checking if an active key binding matches the entered key sequence, the resolver will fetch the pre-sorted list of direct conflicts and check if the last entry is active using its `when` property, moving to the next entry if it is not.
 When it encounters a blocking rule, it will return no match, and for a negate rule, it will store the affected command in an ignore list and continue to the next entry.
 If no special rules are present, it will return a match if the command is not in an ignore list, otherwise continuing to the next entry, and so on, until no more entries remain.

-In psuedo-code this reads as:
+In pseudo-code this reads as:
 ```python
 def find_active_match(entries: List[KeyBindingEntry]) -> Optional[KeyBindingEntry]:
     ignored_commands = []